 Now, not only does the company not have to spend hours trying to fend off server attacks, the servers run faster, which is critical for his growing business, Caban said.

 Dome9’s security Software as a Service (SaaS), which the company unveiled in September, is designed to automate and streamline security management for private and public cloud infrastructures through its Secure Access Lease technology.
-The
+The security SaaS provides dynamic, time-based access to servers; administrative access is closed by default and opened for administrators only for as long as it’s needed.

 The vast majority of cloud and virtual private servers are vulnerable to attack because “administrators leave ports open on those machines,” said Dave Meizlik, vice president of marketing at Dome9.
 “If you leave the ports open on a cloud machine, all the hacker has to do is try to connect on that port and guess the username and password.
 There are plenty of dictionary and brute force attacks that make that easy.”